mshashank02/EEC201-Project/README.md

 Figure 5.
 Flow diagram of LBG algorithm - ref.5

+The algorithm was refined through a series of structured tests, each focusing on a crucial step in the speech processing pipeline.
+Below is a detailed breakdown of the development process and findings from each test.

+## TEST 1: Human Recognition of Speech
+Before building an automated speech recognition system, an initial test was conducted to assess human recognition ability.
+Training audio samples were listened to and manually matched to their respective speakers.
+Test files were then played in a random order, and speakers were identified based on perception.
+The achieved accuracy was **34%**, highlighting the difficulty of manual speaker recognition.
+This served as a baseline for evaluating the performance of the automated system.

+---

+## TEST 2: Time-Domain Representation & Spectral Analysis
+Speech signals vary significantly in amplitude and duration, making **preprocessing and visualization** important for understanding their structure.
+In this test, raw waveforms of speech signals were examined and their spectral characteristics analyzed.

+- **Time-domain representation** was plotted, showing variations in amplitude and duration.
+- **Normalization** was applied to ensure consistency in feature extraction.
+- **STFT (Short-Time Fourier Transform)** was used to generate a **periodogram**, displaying the energy distribution over time and frequency.

+Key observations:
+- **Raw speech signals showed large variations** in amplitude and duration.
+- **STFT periodograms highlighted dominant frequency components**, showing how speech energy is concentrated in certain bands.

+*(Placeholder for Time-Domain Waveform and STFT Periodogram Images)*

+---

+## TEST 3: Mel-Spaced Filter Bank Response
+Mel scale conversion models human auditory perception by compressing higher frequencies.
+In this test, **Mel-spaced filter banks** were applied to speech signals, and their effect was analyzed.

+- **40 Mel filters** were designed and applied to the **frequency spectrum** of speech signals.
+- The **filter responses were plotted**, confirming their expected triangular shape.
+- **Spectrograms before and after Mel filtering** were compared.

+Key findings:
+- **Mel filter bank responses compressed higher frequencies**, aligning with human auditory perception.
+- **Spectrograms showed how Mel filtering emphasizes speech-relevant frequencies** while reducing irrelevant noise.

+*(Placeholder for Mel Filter Bank Response and Before/After Filtering Spectrogram Images)*

+---

+## TEST 4: Cepstrum Analysis
+The **Cepstrum representation** provides a compact way to differentiate speakers by focusing on vocal tract characteristics.

+Steps involved:
+1. **Apply Discrete Cosine Transform (DCT):** Compresses spectral information.
+2. **Remove redundant frequency variations:** Retains only the most important coefficients.
+3. **Extract MFCCs:** Captures key speech features while reducing noise.

+Findings:
+- **MFCC features retained key speaker characteristics** while reducing irrelevant spectral variations.
+- **Cepstrum representation compactly captured vocal tract characteristics**, making it useful for speaker recognition.

+*(Placeholder for MFCC Feature Representation and Cepstrum Image)*

+---

+## TEST 5: Visualizing Acoustic Space (MFCC Clusters)
+To verify the effectiveness of MFCC feature extraction, **MFCC feature vectors were plotted for multiple speakers**.
+If the feature extraction process was effective, clusters should form, with each speaker’s features grouped closely together.

+- **Second and third MFCC coefficients were plotted** for different speakers.
+- **Different colors were assigned** to each speaker for easy visualization.

+Observations:
+- **Distinct clusters formed for different speakers**, confirming the effectiveness of MFCCs.
+- **Some overlap existed, but most features remained well-separated**, validating the speaker recognition approach.

+*(Placeholder for MFCC Feature Space Scatter Plot)*

+---

+## TEST 6: Vector Quantization (VQ) Codewords
+Vector Quantization (VQ) compresses the MFCC feature space while preserving key information for speaker recognition.

+- A **VQ Codebook** was trained using the **Linde-Buzo-Gray (LBG) algorithm**.
+- **Quantized codewords were overlaid on the MFCC feature vectors** from TEST 5.

+Findings:
+- **VQ codewords followed the MFCC clusters**, confirming their effectiveness in representing speech features.
+- **VQ optimized memory usage while preserving speaker characteristics**, making it useful for speaker modeling.

+*(Placeholder for VQ Codewords Over MFCC Clusters Plot)*

 ## **5. Results and Analysis**
 In this preliminary evaluation, the system was tested on a dataset where speakers pronounced the word "zero."
 The system achieved **100% recognition accuracy** for this specific test case.